 QA process automation: Another client had a quality assurance workflow that was eating up hours of skilled labor every week.
 We built an AI system to handle the repetitive inspection and logging.
 The result?
 50% time savings on QA, with the team now focused on the edge cases that actually need human judgment.

-In both cases, the automation paid for itself within weeks, not months.
+In both cases, the automation paid for itself within months — and the outreach project started returning value in the first few weeks.

 We'd be lying if we said AI is always the answer.
 It's probably not worth it if: